Brucheion/Brucheion/README.md

 Running `make` should sufficiently prepare your machine for development.
 More recent components of the Brucheion UI are build as an interactive JavaScript application using the [Svelte](https://svelte.dev/) JavaScript framework.
 Parts related to this UI are situated in the `ui` folder.

-In order to develop the Svelte-based UI, start a development process via `make dev-ui`; it will process and bundle all JavaScript files as they are being changed.
+In order to develop the Svelte-based UI, start a development process via `make app-dev`; it will process and bundle all JavaScript files as they are being changed.
 Then, in parallel, run the Brucheion binary via `./Brucheion -localAssets` and access Brucheion via `https://localhost:7000/` in your browser.
 After changing parts of the UI JavaScript code, simply refresh the website.

 ## License